slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Fixing the dishwasher is harder than washing the dishes.
 Automation makes (remaining) jobs harder, not easier." (...)
 "Hire for ideas and agency." (...)
 "Never trust an engineer in a suit" (...)
-"The people who embrace AI will automate the people who don’t" -- Sahil Lavingia*
+"The people who embrace AI will automate the people who don’t."
+-- Sahil Lavingia [1989]*

 > *"If you are not embarrassed by how much you charge, you’re probably undercharging."
 -- Casey Brown*

+> *"Bad professionals make money off their customers, good professionals make money for their customers."
+-- Jacques Mattheij@hn*

 > *"No one works harder than people who work at a small company, there’s nobody to delegate to and nowhere to hide."
 -- anuatluru@x*